 Determining whether some of these benchmark sites would have been sampled at some point as part of the random site selection process is difficult because several of the exclusion conditions are not easy to assess without site visits.
 Our best estimate is that approximately 60% of the 17 benchmark sites from 2011 would have been sampled at some point, but they were marked "benchmark" to either sample them sooner (to get ahead of restoration work for baseline sampling) or so that they could be sampled more frequently.
 Thus, about 40% of 2011 benchmark sites were either added new because they were not (yet) wetlands, are small, or were missed in the wetland coverage, or would have been excluded for lack of connectivity.
+EPAGLNPO GL-00E01567-6 Semi-annual report April 2025 Page 26 of 205

 This percentage decreased in 2012, with only 20% of benchmark sites being sites that were not already in the list of wetlands scheduled to be sampled.
-In 2013, 30% of benchmark sites were not on the list of random sites to be sampled by CWM researchers in any year, and most were not on the list for the year 2013.
+In 2013, 30% of benchmark sites were not on the list of random sites to be sampled by CWMP researchers in any year, and most were not on the list for the year 2013.
 For 2014, 26% of benchmark sites were not on the list of sampleable sites, and only 20% of these benchmark sites would have been sampled in 2014.
 These tend to be sites that are degraded former wetlands that no longer appear on any wetland coverage but for which restoration is a goal or, in a few cases, wetlands that are diked and the dike is being breached for restoration.
 There are a number of benchmark sites that are being sampled every year or every other year to collect extra data on these locations.
 At this point we are adding relatively few new sites as benchmarks each year (for 2023, only 2 new benchmarks were added; these are sites [7078, 7079] with major restorations planned for them).
 In 2024 we added a single new benchmark site (7080) in order to sample important wetlands on the upstream edge of the St. Louis River estuary that were missed in original site selection.

-BIOTIC COMMUNITIES AND CONDITIONS (based on 2011-2023 data)
+BIOTIC COMMUNITIES AND CONDITIONS (based on 2011-2024 data)

-We can now compile good statistics on Great Lakes coastal wetland biota because we have sampled nearly 100% of the medium and large coastal wetlands that have a surface water connection to the Great Lakes and are hydrologically influenced by lake levels.
-The following indicators and information are from data collected through 2023 and will be updated again in the spring of 2025 when we have analyzed this summer's data.
+We can now compile good statistics on Great Lakes coastal wetland biota because we have sampled nearly 100% of the medium and large herbaceous coastal wetlands that have a surface water connection to the Great Lakes, are hydrologically influenced by lake levels, and can be safely accessed by crews in small boats.
+The following indicators and information are from data collected through 2024.

-Wetlands average about 24 bird species; some sampled benchmark sites had only a couple of bird species, but richness at high quality sites was as great as 54 bird species (Table 8).
+Wetlands average about 23-26 bird species; richness at high quality sites was as great as 54 bird species (Table 8).
 There are many fewer calling amphibian species (anurans) in the Great Lakes (8 total), and coastal wetlands averaged about 4 species per wetland, with some benchmark wetlands containing no anurans (Table 8).
 However, there were wetlands where 8 anuran species were heard over the three sampling dates.

 Country Site count Mean Max Min St. Dev.

 Birds

 Can.
-322 26.4 52 9 9.7
+254 26.9 55 9 10.2

-U.S. 554 22.2 54 2 8.9
+U.S. 463 23.2 54 5 8.9

 Anurans

 Can.
-218 4.4 8 0 1.6
+234 4.4 8 0 1.6

-U.S. 431 4.1 8 0 1.4
+U.S. 407 4.1 8 0 1.4

 Table 8.
 Bird and anuran species in wetlands; summary statistics by country.
-Data from 2011 through 2023, using only the latest year sampled for each wetland.
+Data from 2011 through 2024, using only the latest year sampled for each wetland.